 If you provide us permission to use or disclose health information about you, you may revoke that permission, in writing, at any time.
 To revoke your permission to disclose information, contact the following individuals in the order provided:

-- Your service provider in the respective area (Wellness or FSS)
+- Your service provider in the respective area (UI Wellness or UIEAP)

-- The Director in the respective area (Wellness or FSS)
+- Director in the respective area (UI Wellness or UIEAP)

 If you revoke your permission, we will no longer use or disclose health information about you for the reasons covered by your written revocation.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain our records of the services that we provided to you.